Gender and Youth Advisor - DRC

 ACCOUNTABILITY TO BENEFICIARIES

-: DFSA component leads, Social and Behavior Change Manager, Monitoring & Evaluation Manager, DFSA field teams, technical support unit, partner organizations Supervisory responsibility:
+Works directly with: DFSA component leads, Social and Behavior Change Manager, Monitoring & Evaluation Manager, DFSA field teams, technical support unit, partner organizations

-The Gender and Youth team (1 gender/youth team leader, five officers and an assistant) KNOWLEDGE AND EXPERIENCE
+Supervisory responsibility: The Gender and Youth team (1 gender/youth team leader, five officers and an assistant)

 - MA/S or equivalent experience in international development, political science, women’s studies, economics, sociology or other relevant field.